At Point Lobos, craggy rock formations plunge into the Monterey Bay, with ocean waves creating dramatic salt spray against them.

-Point Lobos is 3 miles south of Carmel on CA Hwy 1.
+Point Lobos is 3 miles south of Carmel on California Highway 1.
 Look for the entrance on the west side of the highway.

-The cove takes its name from its major use in the late 1800s, when it was part of a whaling station.
-This picture is taken across the cove, toward the mainland hills.Continue to 3 of 9 below.
+The cove got its name from its primary use in the late 1800s when it was part of a whaling station.

-You can probably guess how these rocks got their name, but these nesting birds aren't the only creatures who live around Point Lobos.
-Harbor seals, Brandt's Cormorants, Black Oystercatchers, Brown Pelicans and sea lions are frequently seen and you might even see a Gray Whale spouting as it passes during its migration (December through May).
+You can probably guess how this island got their name, but these nesting birds aren't the only creatures who live around Point Lobos.
+Harbor seals, Brandt's Cormorants, Black Oystercatchers, Brown Pelicans and sea lions are frequently seen.
+You might even see a Gray Whale spouting as it passes during its migration (December through May).

 Lace Lichen on the Cypress Grove Trail

-This stringy-looking lichen was photographed on the Cypress Grove Trail, but you'll also find a lot of it on the Lace Lichen Trail which parallels the main road from the entrance into the park.
-The lace lichen (which is often mistaken for Spanish moss) takes up residence on dead branches and it doesn't harm the rest of the tree.
+You can find stringy-looking lichen on the Cypress Grove Trail and on the Lace Lichen Trail which parallels the main road from the entrance into the park.
+The lace lichen (which is often mistaken for Spanish moss) takes up residence on dead branches, and it doesn't harm the rest of the tree.

 Trentepohlia (Orange Pigmented Algae)